tster/cid-docs-pages/cidNFTs.md

 * The `ordered` type is a mapping which maps indexes (0,1,2...) to subprotocolNFT tokenIds
 * The `primary` type is a tokenId for a single subprotocolNFT
-* the `active` type is a struct consisting of an array of subprotocolNFT tokenIds and a mapping which maps the tokenIds to a non-zero index (1,2...)
+* the `active` type is a struct consisting of an array of subprotocolNFT tokenIds and a mapping used for optimization purposes

 ## Reading cidNFTs